SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 Because QUIC uses connections for both streams and datagrams, we are reusing two session- and media-level SDP attributes from {{SDP-attribute-name}} that were defined in {{!RFC4145}} for use with TCP: setup and connection.

 This SDP offer might be included in a SIP INVITE, for example.

-# Implementation Topics

-**Editor's Note:** This section (ought to) contain no normative requirements.
-We should discuss whether moving it to an appendix, or to an Informational document, is more appropriate than leaving it at this location in a standards-track document.

-This document focuses on the normative requirements for RoQ endpoints that use SDP for signaling.

-Beyond those normative requirements, there are topics that are worth considering as part of implementation work.
-These topics are not part of "SDP for RoQ", but might be usefully gathered into an appendix or a separate "SDP for RoQ Implementation Guide".

-## Opening a QUIC connection for use with RoQ

-**Editor's Note:** The following considerations still need to be checked off in ongoing work.

-* Interaction with UDP-Connect to open pinholes in corporate proxies?

-## Implications of using ICE with RoQ {#ice-impl}

-Because a peer address is validated during QUIC connection establishment as described in {{Section 8.1 of !RFC9000}}, when a RoQ endpoint uses ICE {{!RFC8445}} to communicate with another RoQ endpoint, an ICE agent will have already performed ICE candidate pair connectivity checking before a QUIC connection can be opened for use with RoQ.

-An implementer should be aware that it is possible for a RoQ connection to be subject to "ping"/liveness checks at several different levels:

-* QUIC PING frames, as described in {{Section 10.1.2 of !RFC9000}}
-* RTP keepalives, as described in {{Section 10 of ?RFC5245}} and in {{?RFC6263}}
-* ICE consent freshness, as described in {{?RFC7675}}

-All of the timeout values for these mechanisms are under the implementer's control, and should be chosen holistically (with awareness of the goals of each mechanism).

 # Security Considerations